 - The belief in the market economy as the guarantor of prosperity and freedom

 - The protection of private property as an essential human right

 - The belief in free and open trade as an engine of economic growth and international peace

 - The promotion of free enterprise and economic freedom

 - The belief in fiscal responsibility and low taxation

 Must-read book: The Wealth of Nations, By Adam Smith

-Equal rights for everybody, regardless of race, ethnicity, gender, religion, sexual orientation, gender identity or national origin
+- Equal rights under the law, regardless of race, ethnicity, gender, religion, sexual orientation, gender identity, or national origin

 Must-read book: On Liberty, By John Stuart Mill

 "Protection against the tyranny of the magistrate is not enough; there needs protection also against the tyranny of the prevailing opinion and feeling, against the tendency of society to impose its own ideas and practices as rules of conduct on those who dissent from them."